gjuoun/sbt-github-package-demo/README.md

-# github-packages-playground
+# Publish sbt package to Github Packages

 ### Publish `sbt` library to Github Packages

-> We will use [sb-github-packages](https://github.com/djspiewak/sbt-github-packages) plugin in this tutorial
+> We will use [sbt-github-packages](https://github.com/djspiewak/sbt-github-packages) plugin in this tutorial

 #### 1. Generate a personal access token with `package:write` permission